 The flower petals of the calendula plant (Calendula officinalis), or pot marigold, have been used for medicinal purposes since at least the 12th century.
 Calendula is native to Mediterranean countries but is now grown as an ornamental plant throughout the world.
-It is not the same as the annual marigold plant that’s often grown in gardens, however.
+However, it is not the same as the annual marigold plant that is often grown in gardens.

 Calendula has high amounts of flavonoids, plant-based antioxidants that protect cells from being damaged by unstable molecules called free radicals.
 Calendula appears to fight inflammation, viruses, and bacteria.

 Traditionally, calendula has been used to treat stomach upset and ulcers, as well as relieve menstrual cramps, but there is no scientific evidence that calendula works for these problems.
-Today, calendula is often used topically, meaning it’s applied to the skin.
+Today, calendula is often used topically, meaning it is applied to the skin.

 The dried petals of the calendula plant are used for medicinal purposes.

 Medicinal Uses and Indications

 Today, calendula is not usually taken by mouth.
 The exception is when it is used in extremely small amounts in homeopathic preparations.
 Calendula is usually applied topically, to the skin.

 Calendula tinctures, ointments, and washes are often applied to the skin to help burns, bruises, and cuts heal faster, and to fight the minor infections they cause.
 Calendula cream is also used to treat hemorrhoids.
 Animal studies show that calendula helps wounds heal faster, maybe by increasing blood flow to the wounded area and by helping the body make new tissue.
 There are no scientific studies looking at whether calendula works in humans, but using it on your skin is considered safe.

 Professional homeopaths often recommend using ointments with calendula to heal first-degree burns and sunburns.